Effective planning doesn’t just involve money…

 5. Family heirlooms.
 Grandma’s old table, the shotgun with the homemade stock, the family Bible that’s over 100 years old.
 What will you pass on?
 And will you pass along the story that goes with it?
 Antique shops are filled with stuff that has some value to a stranger, but could have been priceless to family members, if only the story behind the item had been preserved.
 Solution: Take the time to clearly communicate your wishes or preserve the stories behind those special items.
 You can include the history of family items as part of your “special stuff list” or in a separate letter your family will get after you’re gone.

 6. Guardians for kids.
 If people who don’t share your values end up raising your minor children, then the money you leave won’t really matter.
-Solution: Our free Kids Guardianship Kit is a great resource for knowing how to choose a guardian, and even includes a Child Raising Priorities Checklist to help you through the process.
+Solution: We help clients make this tough choice through resources like our Child Raising Priorities Checklist.

 7. Sibling relationships.
 If you become disabled and one child is the primary caregiver, will the rest of the family be prepared?
 Will the caregiver feel like no one else is helping out?
 Will the other siblings feel like the caregiver is overspending your money?
 Only you can know the answers to these questions.
 Solution: As part of our process we will discuss with you how to best choose helpers and how to make sure they know what to do when the time comes.
 Good planning helps avoid misunderstandings between siblings.

 8. Burial wishes.
 Do you want to be cremated or have a visitation?
 What will your obituary say?
 Will you plan it out or leave it to your kids to decide (or fight about) during a time of grief and high stress?
 Creating a funeral plan or burial plan can be a real gift to your family and make the time of remembering you more meaningful.
 Solution: In Illinois, you can specify your wishes in your Disposition of Remains document, which provides binding burial instructions.